-Planted 2,000 mangrove seedlings; 99% survival rate
+Planted 2,000 seedlings; 99% survival rate

-Being in the agro industry, QL is susceptible to climate responsible manner, with consideration of our impacts to initiatives will fortify QL's commitment to mitigate climate the environment while inculcating responsible behaviours change and safeguard our business. within our organisation.
-This year, we focused on
+Being in the agro industry, QL is susceptible to climate change as our operations are heavily dependent on efficient management of energy and water, and enhancing climate.
+We are committed to growing our business in a our waste management practices.
+We believe that these responsible manner, with consideration of our impacts to initiatives will fortify QL's commitment to mitigate climate the environment while inculcating responsible behaviours change and safeguard our business. within our organisation.
+This year, we focused on expanding our renewable energy utilisation, improving on